skriegman/evosoro/README.md

 Evolution of swimming soft robots:

 >Corucci, F., Cheney, N., Lipson, H., Laschi, C., & Bongard, J. (2016).*Evolving swimming soft-bodied creatures.* In Late Breaking Proceedings of The Fifteenth International Conference on the Synthesis and Simulation of Living Systems, ALIFE XV (p.
 6).

+From a cellular automata perspective:

+>Cheney, N., & Lipson, H. (2016).
+Topological evolution for embodied cellular automata.
+Theoretical Computer Science, 633, 19-27.

+A more complex task:

+>Cheney, N., Bongard, J., & Lipson, H. (2015).
+Evolving Soft Robots in Tight Spaces.
+In Proceedings of the 2015 Annual Conference on Genetic and Evolutionary Computation (pp. 935-942).
+ACM.

+A more complex controller:

+>Cheney, N., Clune, J., & Lipson, H. (2014).
+Evolved electrophysiological soft robots.
+In ALIFE (Vol. 14, pp. 222-229).

 Voxelyze & VoxCad: